TILE AND GROUT CLEANING by ALL CLEAN!

 STEP 1 – USING AN ALKALINE CLEANING SOLUTION

 Your tile and grout are porous and are notorious for holding in a lot of dirt!
 The first thing we do is spray an alkaline cleaning solution (Procyon Tile and Grout Cleaner) which is 100% environmentally safe and 100% non-toxic, onto your tile and grout.
-Procyon penetrates deep inside your tile and grout loosening up the dirt that has probably been there for years.
-After a few minutes of dwell time we then flush out the dirt (and the Procyon) from your tile and grout using clean water at over 200 degrees Fahrenheit and at about 1,000 psi.
-All of the dirty water is immediately drawn back into our powerful tile and grout cleaning van.
-With this first step alone; we usually see at least a 90% improvement, as this VIDEO and the pictures on this page demonstrate.
+The Procyon penetrates deep inside your tile and grout loosening up the dirt that may have been there for years.
+After a few minutes of dwell time, we then flush out the dirt (and the Procyon) from your tile and grout.
+Clean water heated to 200 degrees F. comes into your home through a high-pressure line hose at about 1,000 psi., spraying into your tile and grout and forcing the dirt out of the porous floor.
+All that soil is immediately sucked right back out into our van, leaving you with fresh tile and grout.
+It’s kind of like a pressure washing that all happens inside the blue tile and grout cleaning tool you see in the pictures on this page.
+The process is so thorough it will pass the white glove test!
+With this first step alone; we often see immense improvement, as this VIDEO and the pictures on this page demonstrate.

 “We are so pleased with the results!
 Our kitchen floor [tile] looks amazing and the carpets are fluffy again.”